Sahilb315/Storage-Engine/README.md

 A storage engine built from scratch in Go.
 Learning project - implementing database internals from first principles.

+> Trying to keep the project as raw as possible, there could be rough or missing edge cases.

 ## Current Status

 **B+ Tree** - Done (in-memory)